medialab/minet/docs/cli.md

                                 to "path".

 Optional Arguments:
+  --base-url BASE_URL           Base url to use if --url-column is not valid.
   --body-column BODY_COLUMN     Name of the CSV column containing html bodies.
                                 Defaults to `body`.
   --chunk-size CHUNK_SIZE       Chunk size for multiprocessing.
 Defaults to `1`.